UniMath/agda-unimath/src/structured-types/morphisms-pointed-arrows.lagda.md

 ### The reflexive homotopy of pointed arrows

-Consider a morphism of poitned arrows
+Consider a morphism of pointed arrows

 ```text
                 α₀